Backyard wrestling

 Backyard wrestling (BYW), also referred to as yarding or backyarding, is an underground hobby and sport involving untrained practices of professional-style wrestling, typically in a low-budget environment, such as a backyard.
-Although not legitimized, backyard wrestling is often organized into federations.
+Although not legitimized, backyard wrestling is often organized into promotions, mimicking actual professional wrestling.
 Most backyard wrestlers are merely emulating modern wrestling, though a small percentage have experience from enrolling in wrestling school or from referring to how-to guides on the internet.